Kimukatsu Manado Town Square

 Planning Your Visit

 Kimukatsu Manado Town Square is located on the second floor of Manado Town Square at Jl.
 Piere Tendean No.23 and 25a, a central address in Manado City accessible by taxi or ride-hailing from most parts of the city.
-No specific booking method, phone number, or website is listed in EP Club's current data for this location, which is consistent with the walk-in model typical of mall-format restaurants in this tier.
-Visitors should confirm current opening hours directly at the venue or through the mall's information desk, as hours may align with Manado Town Square's general retail schedule.
+Kimukatsu Manado Town Square is walk-in friendly, consistent with the mall format.
+The restaurant is open daily from 10 AM to 9:30 PM.
 For comparable planning considerations across Manado's dining options, the EP Club Manado City guide provides wider context.

 Fast Comparison